FCOO/leaflet-polyline/README.md

 Default options for the shadow and interactive lines are

-            weight         : 2,  //The width of the line width          : '', //Same as weight
-            colorName      : '', //Class-name to give the fill color fillColorName  : '', //Same as colorName
+            weight         : 2,  //The width of the line colorName      : '', //Class-name to give the fill color fillColorName  : '', //Same as colorName
             borderColorName: '',  //Class-name to give the border color. "none" will hide the border LineColorName  : '',  //Same as borderColorName

             border         : false,  //True to add a semi-transparent white border to the line transparent    : false,  //True to make the line semi-transparent hover          : false,  //True to show big-shadow and 0.9 opacuity for lpl-transparent when hover
             onlyShowOnHover: false,  //When true the polyline/polygon is only visible on hover and popup-open.
 Need {shadow: false, hover: true}

-            shadow         : false,  //true to add big shadow to the line shadowWhenInteractive   : false,  //When true a shadow is shown when the polyline is interactive shadowWhenPopupOpen     : false,  //When true a shadow is shown when the popup for the marker is open
+            shadow               : false,  //true to add big shadow to the line
+            shadowWhenInteractive: false,  //When true a shadow is shown when the polyline is interactive shadowWhenPopupOpen  : false,  //When true a big-sdhadow is shown when the popup for the marker is open
-            tooltipHideWhenPopupOpen: false,  //True and tooltipPermanent: false => the tooltip is hidden when popup is displayed

-            addInteractiveLayerGroup: false, //true to add this.interactiveLayerGroup to hold layers only visible when interactive is on

-            //TODO zIndexWhenHover         : null,   //zIndex applied when the polyline/polygon is hover
+            addInteractiveLayerGroup: false, //true to add this.interactiveLayerGroup to hold layers only visible when interactive is on onSetInteractive        : null,  //function( on ) called when interactive is set on or off
-            //TODO zIndexWhenPopupOpen     : null,   //zIndex applied when the a popup is open on the polyline/polygon

             borderWidth     : 1, //Width of border
             shadowWidth     : 3, //Width of shadow